 - Publish, PDF and send the document to your prospective clients

 I hope the above tips provided you with some guidelines for writing a document which helps win more business.
 We specialise in partnering with small business owners to create quality marketing materials, especially capability statements.
-I can help your company put its best foot forward with an outstanding capability statement.
+We can help your company put its best foot forward with an outstanding capability statement.
 Let’s chat – book a complimentary discovery session.